OneKey-Network/addressability-framework/mvp-spec/operator-requirements.md

 ## Example workflows

+We represent:
-We represent two typical workflows:
+- two typical workflows
   - the first interaction with Prebid where a user visits a publisher's page, that triggers a CMP
-- a visit to a advertiser while the user already opted in to Prebid
+  - a visit to an advertiser while the user already opted in to Prebid
+- with different configurations
+  - the publisher doesn't use an operator **backend** client: redirects, when needed, are triggered in Javascript
+  - the advertiser uses an operator backend client: when needed, redirects can be triggered via an HTTP response

-...in two different contexts:
+- in two different contexts
   - where the browser supports third party cookies (3PC)
   - where it doesn't

 ### With 3PC